mingww64/Hoi/README.md

 #### Howdy integration

 Configure your `camera` options in files under res/ .
-Copy Configured files to its correspended directory.
+Copy the configured files to its correspended directory.
 Now howdy is integrated with IP Webcam.

 #### Recording